bassixt/Branch_prediction_whats_left/README.md

 ------
 # Client-server (QEMU-BP) exchanging data by shared memory <a name="SHM"></a>
 In order to gather data from branches encountered in the QEMU AArch64 emulation, a shared memory (SHM) technique was implemented to exchange data between the running software on QEMU (e.g. Dhrystone) and our Branch Predictor on the fly (avoiding to store a huge file).
-Basically we set our Helper function to write in the SHM the actual program counter, target address and branch taken/not_taken.
-When a portion of the SHM is full the Server process resumes and analyses the data stored calling the relatives functions of the implemented TAGE predictor.
+Basically, we set our Helper function to write in the SHM the actual program counter, target address and branch taken/not_taken.
+When a portion of the SHM is full, the Server process resumes and analyses the data stored calling the relatives functions of the implemented TAGE predictor.
 All the information about this technique and how to use the program can be found in the following sections, while all the last working files that you can use are saved in the directory [last_src_files/].

 ## Why shared memory technique <a name="SHM_why"></a>
-Running a benchmark application, produces a lot of jumps and branches in the instructions, so storing current PC, TargetAddress and type of branches information in a file to be analysed later will result in slow process and will fill the hard disk.
-For that reason, the best option is to let our branch predictor analysing on the fly those data and store only the useful results.
+Running a benchmark application produces a lot of jumps and branches in the instructions, so storing current PC, TargetAddress and type of branches information in a file to be analysed later will result in a slow process and will fill the hard disk.
+For that reason, the best option is to let our branch predictor analyse on the fly those data and store only the useful results.
 That is what the files in [last_src_files/] do.
-To exchange lots of data between applications on the fly the best optimised way is to use shared memory (SHM), since reduce the number of writings and readings from the volatile memory without accessing the HD.
+To exchange lots of data between applications on the fly, the best optimised way is to use shared memory (SHM), since reduce the number of writings and readings from the volatile memory without accessing the HD.
 The files regarding only the SHM management can be found in [other_files/client-server_SHM/].
-Also a TCP socket could have been exploited with the advantage to let different machines working concurrently or from different places, however while applying this technique, for some implementation, we noticed that after 30 - 60 seconds the running apps where stopped probably by the OS because of the huge data exchange (maybe some firewall configurations were needed) and moreover some data were lost.
+Also a TCP socket could have been exploited with the advantage to let different machines work concurrently or from different places.
+However, by applying this technique, for some implementation, we noticed that after 30 - 60 seconds the running apps where stopped probably by the OS because of the huge data exchange (maybe some firewall configurations were needed) and moreover some data were lost.
 However if you want to have a look at this trials of implementation, you find 3 different implementations in the directory [other_files/client-server_socket/].

 ## Named semaphores <a name="SHM_semaphores"></a>
-Since in this case the pids of both app are not known, to synchronise the two processes, named semaphores were chosen which will store the flags in named files in temporary system sub-directories.
-For that reason, if the server or the client do not destroy the semaphores before the end, the previous name for those semaphores need to be changed in order to run again the apps (it is also indicated in the files).
-In our case the end of the branch instructions is not detected from the client and so will use those semaphores, thus no one can destroy them, so the name must be changed every time we run those programs.
+Since in this case the pids of both apps are not known, to synchronise the two processes named semaphores were chosen.
+Those semaphores will store the flags in named files in temporary system sub-directories.
+For that reason, if the server or the client do not destroy the semaphores before the end, the previous name for those semaphores have to be changed in order to run again the apps (it is also indicated in the files).
+In our case the end of the branch instructions is not detected from the client and so we will use those semaphores, thus no one can destroy them, so the name must be changed every time we run those programs.

 ## SHM partitioning <a name="SHM_partitioning"></a>
 For optimisation reason the shared memory is subdivided in two pieces such that the client can fill one while the server can read the other previously written by the client.
 The status flag of the SHM (completely full, half full ...) is stored in the `status` variable of `shMemory` structure and to read it the `statusMutex_sem` semaphore is used for synchronisation between client and server (only one at time should read or modify this variable).
-When the client has filled the first section of the SHM, he will inform the server `sem_post(clientWrote_sem)` that was waiting on that semaphore `sem_wait(clientWrote_sem)`, so the client starts to store data in the second section while the server begins its computations with the data already stored in the first section.
+When the client has filled the first section of the SHM, he will inform the server `sem_post(clientWrote_sem)` that was waiting on that semaphore `sem_wait(clientWrote_sem)`, so the client starts storing data in the second section while the server begins its computations with the data already stored in the first section.
 If, for example, the client fills the memory faster than the server reads and uses them, the client will wait that at least one section is free `sem_wait(serverRead_sem)`.

 ## SHM organisation <a name="SHM_organisation"></a>
-As can be seen from *server.c* the shared data are stored in structures such that any modification for future new purposes will be easy to be managed.
+As can be seen from *server.c* the shared data are stored in structures such that any modification for future purposes will be easy to manage.
 In fact only the `struct shm_cell_type`, that is renamed `shmCell`, need to be modified depending on the data you want to exchange.
-Thus each partition of our SHM is composed by a vector of cells which are composed by that structure.
+Thus, each partition of our SHM is composed by a vector of cells which are composed by that structure.
 Moreover, reading the 15th data in the vector `shm_s0` means reading the 15th data sent by the client, so both data exchange and order are preserved.

 ## How to use it <a name="SHM_how"></a>